DanielGauthier8/uri_course_catalog_backend/README.md

 ## Summary:

-This will be a Google Assistant Action that can get details for course's at the University of Rhode Island.
+This is a Google Assistant Action that can get details for course's at the University of Rhode Island.

 ## Proposal: